miklevin/Pipulate.com/software.md

 Simply copy/paste any of the code in these examples into a new Notebook or go into the repo named pipulate and run the code from the example files found there.
 Those examples will match what you find here.

+When you work something out using my sample-code in JupyterLab, the next step really is to automate those things you like under systemd right on your Windows laptop, or more reliably on a Raspberry Pi, home server or NAS, in the Cloud, or wherever generic Linux is run.

 #### Rapid-Fire Million-Dollar Ideas